Hierarchical Correlation Clustering and Tree Preserving Embedding: Experiments

 \subsection{HCC on UCI data}

-We first investigate the hierarchical correlation clustering on several UCI datasets.\footnote{https://archive.ics.uci.edu/ml/datasets.php} \\ 1. \emph{Breast Tissue}: includes electrical impedance measurements of freshly excised $106$ tissue samples from the breast.
-The number of clusters is $6$. \\ 2. \emph{Cardiotocography}: contains $2126$ measurements of fetal heart rate and uterine contraction features on cardiotocograms in $10$ clusters. \\ 3. \emph{Image Segmentation}: contains $2310$ samples from images of $7$ outdoor clusters. \\ 4. \emph{ISOLET}: $7797$ samples consisting of spoken attributes of different letters. \\ 5. \emph{Leaf}: $340$ digital images of leaf specimens originating from $40$ different plant species (clusters) each described by $16$ attributes. \\ 6. \emph{One-Hundred Plant}: $1600$ samples of leafs each described by $64$ features, from in total $100$ types (clusters).
+We first investigate the hierarchical correlation clustering on the following six UCI datasets \cite{UCI_Datasets}. (i) \emph{Breast Tissue}: includes electrical impedance measurements of freshly excised $106$ tissue samples from the breast.
+The number of clusters is $6$. (ii) \emph{Cardiotocography}: contains $2126$ measurements of fetal heart rate and uterine contraction features on cardiotocograms in $10$ clusters. (iii) \emph{Image Segmentation}: contains $2310$ samples from images of $7$ outdoor clusters. (iv) \emph{ISOLET}: $7797$ samples consisting of spoken attributes of different letters ($26$ clusters). (v) \emph{Leaf}: $340$ images of leaf specimens originating from $40$ different plant species (clusters) each described by $16$ attributes. (vi) \emph{One-Hundred Plant}: $1600$ samples of leafs each described by $64$ features, from in total $100$ types (clusters).
+The ground-truth labels are shown by $\mathbf c^*$, i.e., $\mathbf c^*_i$ shows the true label for object $i$.
+We assume an oracle reveals the pairwise similarities $\mathbf S$ according to the (flip) noise parameter $\eta$.
+If $\mathbf c^*_i=\mathbf c^*_j$ then $\mathbf S_{i,j} = \mathcal{U}(0,1)$ with probability $1-\eta$ and $\mathbf S_{i,j} = \mathcal{U}(-1,0)$ with probability $\eta$.
+If $\mathbf c^*_i\ne \mathbf c^*_j$ then $\mathbf S_{i,j} = \mathcal{U}(-1,0)$ with probability $1-\eta$ and $\mathbf S_{i,j} = \mathcal{U}(0,1)$ with probability $\eta$.
+The function $ \mathcal{U}(.,.)$ returns a uniform random number within the specified range.
+For each $\eta$ we repeat the experiments $20$ times and report the average results.
+This setup provides a systematic approach to study the robustness of various methods to noise.